shubham-sutar/Web-Technology/README.md

-# HTML
+# Web-Technology
-This Repository Created for Learning HTML and overall concepts , Simplest as well as  Easy Way.
+This Repository Created for Learning Web-Technology and overall concepts , Simplest as well as  Easy Way.